Last updated: May 2021

 Advertisers and Use of Personal Information

 From time to time, we rent our print subscriber list, which includes personal identifiers such as subscriber names and postal addresses, to third parties that have products or services that we believe will be of interest to our customers.
 Even if we share our mailing lists with these other companies, however, please be assured we do not share your email address or credit card information.
-If you do not want us to rent your postal address information, contact us at DPO@mms.org.
+We may also share your name and email address with LinkedIn and other social media sites to provide you with tailored ads about our services.
+If you do not want us to rent your postal address information or share your name and email address with LinkedIn and other social media sites to provide you with tailored ads, contact us at DPO@mms.org.

 Advertisement Servers and Third-Party Tracking